 How do we engage with companies on climate change?

-Responsible investors can improve long-term returns through active engagement with company boards on how they are assessing and managing their physical and transition risks associated with climate change.
+We actively engage with company boards on how they are assessing and managing their physical and transition risks associated with climate change.

 We recommend the risk assessment and reporting framework in the Financial Stability Board’s Taskforce on Climate-related Financial Disclosure (TCFD) and expect disclosure to extend to strategies, metrics and targets to manage risk.
 We encourage companies to conduct and disclose scenario analysis that considers the transition risks of moving to a Paris-aligned economy as well as the physical risks associated with unmitigated climate change.